"I wish to have no Connection with a Ship that does not Sail Fast, for I intend to go in Harm's Way."

 The 158th Army Sea Tigers and individuals from RD-535 and RD-515 combine for a reunion in Virginia.
 They deeply appreciate SBU-20 (our SWCC brothers) for their support.
 Click here to see a slideshow of activities.

 In support of the event the two coordinators Dennis Ambruso and Dave Pizzoferrato brought their PBR's.
-So, once again a two-boat patrol left the docks and proceeded to the Pelican Marina in Elizabeth City in support of the reunion.
+So, once again a two-boat patrol left the docks.
+They then proceeded to the Pelican Marina in Elizabeth City in support of the reunion.
 Charlie stayed low in his bunkers.

 The Vietnam story you haven't heard!
 The MOST DECORATED SQUADRON in naval history,HA(L)-3 SEAWOLVES ...
 A film is being made, click here to view the trailer.
 If the Seawolves ever saved your ass contribute to the effort to produce this film.